FreeRADIUS/wiki.freeradius.org/guide/2FA-Active-Directory-plus-Proxy.md

 ## FreeRADIUS Configuration

-### LDAP Module
+### LDAP Authentication

 In this guide we'll use the LDAP module to perform AD authentication.
 To perform LDAP authentication against Active Directory, FreeRADIUS must know the users ClearText password, meaning the client must be configured to use PAP authentication.

-If you require supporting MS-CHAPv2 authentication, you should look into using Samba and winbind for authentication instead.
+If you require supporting MS-CHAPv2 authentication, you should look into using Samba and winbind for authentication instead of LDAP.
 Please see the following HOWTO:

 [http://wiki.freeradius.org/guide/Active-Directory-direct-via-winbind](http://wiki.freeradius.org/guide/Active-Directory-direct-via-winbind)